 You use HTTP functions to implement Cloud Functions that can handle general HTTP(S) requests.

 You can specify an HTTP trigger when you deploy a function.
-See Deploy a Cloud Function for general instructions on how to deploy a function, and see below for additional information specific to configuring HTTP triggers during deployment.
+See Deploy a Cloud Function for general instructions on how to deploy a function, and this section for additional information specific to configuring HTTP triggers during deployment.

-If you are deploying using the gcloud CLI, the flags shown below are used to configure HTTP triggers:
+If you are deploying using the gcloud CLI, the flags shown here are used to configure HTTP triggers:

 gcloud functions deploy YOUR_FUNCTION_NAME \ --trigger-http \ [--allow-unauthenticated] \ [--security-level=SECURITY_LEVEL] \ ...

 --trigger-httpflag specifies that the function uses an HTTP trigger.

 --allow-unauthenticatedflag specifies that the function can be called without authentication.
 Omitting this flag means that calls to the function require authentication, which is the default.
 See Authenticating for invocation for more information.